 Best For: Vintage pen enthusiasts, Parker 51 collectors on budget, writers who prefer hooded nibs, those wanting unique filling mechanism, compact pen lovers (139mm length).

-2. Wing Sung 3008 - Cheapest Piston Filler
+2. Wing Sung 3008 - Budget Piston Filler

-Price: $6-9 | Mechanism: Piston filler | Best For: Budget piston introduction
+Price: often $14-16 as a multi-pack | Mechanism: Piston filler | Best For: Budget piston introduction

 Wing Sung 3008 Piston Pen

-💰 Wing Sung 3008 - Ultra-Budget Piston
+💰 Wing Sung 3008 - Budget Piston

-$6-9 • Piston system • Lamy nib compatible • Entry level
+Often multi-pack • Piston system • Lamy nib compatible • Entry level

 Why It Matters: